-- 1. Academy Awards of Merit shall be given to designated individuals annually unless otherwise specified in the special rules governing the category to honor outstanding artistic and scientific achievements in theatrically released feature-length motion pictures, and to honor other achievements as provided for in these rules and approved by the Board of Governors. - 2.
-Awards shall be conferred at annual Awards ceremonies.

-Awards of Merit in the form of the gold statuette trophy of the Academy (Oscar) shall be conferred to designated individuals annually - unless otherwise specified in the special rules governing the category - for the following achievements:
+- 1. Academy Awards of Merit shall be given annually to honor outstanding artistic and scientific achievements in theatrically released feature-length motion pictures, and to honor other achievements as provided for in these rules and approved by the Board of Governors. - 2.
+Awards shall be conferred at annual Awards ceremonies. - 3.
+Awards of Merit in the form of the gold statuette trophy of the Academy (Oscar) shall be conferred annually for the following achievements:

+ACTING:

-ACTING: Performance by an actor in a leading role.
+Performance by an actor in a leading role.

 Performance by an actor in a supporting role.

 Performance by an actress in a leading role.

 Performance by an actress in a supporting role.